paulnamalomba/datashadric/README.md

 - Minor bug fixes
 - Minor enhancements to user optionality in many functions for mlearning, stochastics and dataframing modules
 - Added user optionality for saving plots to files in plotters module
 - Updated documentation

+### Version: 0.2.0
+### Release Date: 24 October 2025
+- Added image annotation when detecting outliers using AI-assisted bounding box generation
+- Enhanced outlier detection and removal functions in data-processor module
+- Added use of AI agents to assist with data analysis and visualization tasks (needs user to store their API keys in system environment variables)
+- Updated documentation

+### Version: 0.2.1
+### Release Date: 10 November 2025
+- Added Apache Superset as an additional visualization dependency
+- Minor bug fixes and enhancements in dataframing and plotters modules
+- Updated documentation